Jose Altuve Player Props: Astros vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Yankees have the ninth-ranked team ERA across all MLB pitching staffs (3.92).
+- The Yankees have a 3.91 team ERA that ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs allowed (132 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs given up (133 total, 1.2 per game).

-- His most recent time out was on Saturday against the Baltimore Orioles, when the right-hander tossed five innings, surrendering three earned runs while giving up five hits.
+- In his most recent appearance on Sunday, the righty threw 3 1/3 innings against the Baltimore Orioles, giving up nine earned runs while surrendering 10 hits.

-- In 22 games this season, the 27-year-old has a 4.39 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.
+- The 29-year-old has a 7.49 ERA and 7.8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.